 Every family in Morocco has nuances and differences in how they break the fast with this Moroccan lentil soup, or what we call Iftar.

-If you're enjoying this soup on any day of the year, it's wonderful when accompanied by other traditional Moroccan sides.
+If you’re enjoying this soup outside of Ramadan traditions, it’s wonderful accompanied by other traditional Moroccan sides too.

 Here are a few of my favorites: